experimental-design/bofire/docs/start.md

 output_features = OutputFeatures(features=[y1, y2, y3])
 ```

 The shape of the output features can be plotted:

 ```python
 _ = y3.plot(lower=0, upper=1)
 ```

 ## The domain

-Finally, the domain can be instanciated:
+Finally, the domain can be instantiated:

 ```python
 from bofire.domain.domain import Domain